Extuded/Password-Manager/README.md

 # Password-Manager
 Hello everyone!
-This is a password manager made in python.
+This is a password manager made by python.
 Hope it helps you save passwords too! :)